Oliva tessellata

 Oliva tessellata, common name the tessellate olive, is a species of sea snail, a marine gastropod mollusk in the family Olividae, the olives.

 Description

 The length of the shell varies between 15 mm and 60 mm.
+The shell is a glossy creamy-yellow or pale cream with widely spaced spots in purplish-brown or chestnut.
+The opening of the shell is dark violet, and it usually has a light brown band around it.
+The top of the shell I covered in a thick and smooth layer.

 Distribution

 This marine species occurs in the Eastern Indian Ocean and off Taiwan, New Caledonia and Eastern Australia.